DRAMatic Speedup: Accelerating HE Operations on a Processing-in-Memory System: Evaluation

 \subsection{Scaling with Available Parallelism}

-\autoref{fig:plot-combined-multiple} (right) shows how DRAMatic scales with available parallelism compared to SEAL.
-This is achieved by limiting the number of threads on the SEAL system and the number of DPUs on the PIM system in proportional steps.
-Note that on the PIM system this is done by limiting the number of ranks used, which is why the number of DPUs must be a multiple of 64 (or close to it, since some ranks contain a few defective DPUs).
-Because DRAMatic splits moduli over whole DPU ranks, it can only fully utilize the available ranks if they are a multiple of the number of moduli.
-For the fixed polynomial length of 4096 in these tests, this requires multiples of 3, \ie, 3 or 6 ranks.
-To provide additional data points at 2, 4 and 8 ranks, we also employ an alternative implementation, in which moduli are processed sequentially using all DPUs.
-This sequential implementation is marked as bold in the results.
-Note that the sequential implementation is slightly less efficient than our parallel DRAMatic implementation for numbers of DPUs which both can utilize (192 and 383), as can be seen in \autoref{fig:plot-combined-multiple} (right).
-However this difference is quite small and the sequential implementation provides good approximations for the available performance with 128, 256, and 509 DPUs.
+To determine how DRAMatic scales with available parallelism compared to SEAL, we limit the number of threads on the SEAL system and the number of DPUs on the PIM system in proportional steps.
+We again test a combined NTT, BGV multiplication, and iNTT pipeline.
+The remaining parameters are as follows: 32768 ciphertexts, polynomial length 4096, and 109-bit coefficients.
+Again, inputs and outputs are in non-NTT form; and for DRAMatic, transfers occur only before NTT and after iNTT.
+The raw results are listed in \autoref{sec:appendix-raw-results} (\autoref{tab:raw-results-9}).

+The 109-bit coefficients in these tests require 3 RNS moduli.
+Recall that DPU groups can only be allocated in whole ranks.
+Thus, DRAMatic's normal (parallel) implementation can only utilize either 3 or 6 of the 8 available DPU ranks.
+To provide additional data points at 2, 4 and 8 ranks, we also employ the alternative, sequential implementation of DRAMatic (see \autoref{sec:splitting-over-DPUs}).
+The sequential implementation is marked as bold in the results, which are shown in \autoref{fig:plot-combined-multiple} (right).
+We can see that the sequential implementation of DRAMatic is slightly less efficient than our parallel implementation for numbers of DPUs which both can utilize (192 and 383).
+However, this difference is quite small and the sequential implementation provides good approximations for the available performance with 128, 256, and 509 DPUs.
+Note that only 509 of the 512 total DPUs are usable, as some DPU ranks of our test machine contain defective DPUs.

+We can see that the execution times of both systems scale effectively with an increasing number of cores, while the power consumption moderately increases.
+This is a significant advantage compared to $\text{MHY}^+$, which cannot effectively use more than 128 DPUs for NTT, and also compared to concurrent work \cite{2026-NTT-UPMEM-PIM}, which is limited to 256 DPUs.
+Note that for the SEAL system, the scaling effectivity becomes weaker once the number of threads exceeds the number of physical cores (8) and the system starts relying on simultaneous multi-threading (SMT).
+In the log-log speed-up plot (on the left of \autoref{fig:plot-combined-multiple}, showing pure computation time, using DRAMatic's parallel implementation when available), we can see that DRAMatic scales more effectively with increasing parallelism, staying close to the theoretically optimal straight diagonal line.
+In contrast, SEAL's speed-up graph drops faster in these tests, especially once relying on SMT.